steelcowboy/pi-gpio/README.md

 # pi-gpio
-A collection of python GPIO scripts
+A collection of python GPIO scripts, all under the WTFPL